shady1543/AI-Lab/README.md

 # AI-Lab

-Codes & reports for artificial intelligence laboratory（DCS315）
+Codes & reports for artificial intelligence laboratory(DCS315)

+## Testing

+- We use pytest framework to write small, readable tests, and can scale to support complex functional testing.

+- Run the test we wrote by executing the command `pytest -s test.py` in the `week*/` directory.

 ## Note: